tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ### Turning a State-Machine into Code with Event Listeners

-The typical way to add interaction in web-pages and other UIs has historically been creating the Event Listeners.
+The typical way to add interaction to web-pages and other UIs has historically been by adding Event Listeners to the UI elements for which we want interactive behaviour.
 In software engineering terms it's typically referred to as the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern) (not to be confused with the "Observable" FRP abstraction we have been discussing).

 Here’s an event-driven code fragment that provides such dragging for some SVG element ```draggableRect``` that is a child of an SVG canvas element referred to by the variable ```svg```: